 This isn't a "deep-fried" cutlet like Chicken Fried Steak, so some of the flour will fall off and that's what you want!

-The flour serves as a slight thickener to the piccata sauce, so don't freak out if it falls off your veal and into the pan
+The dusting of flour serves as a slight thickening agent to the piccata sauce, so don't freak out if it falls off your veal and into the pan

 Use a little more canola or vegetable oil than butter.
 Butter burns more easily than oil.